It’s that time of year!

 So back to the ready-made seed germination set…

 I found that the 2.25″ square cells of my trays were just not enough soil to sustain my long-growing seedlings.
 Some of those seeds need plenty of time to sprout and grow before transplanting such as rhubarb and asparagus.
-I decided to germinate those seeds directly in the newspaper pots and let them go without having to worry about them getting too big and becoming root-bound.
+I decided to germinate those seeds directly in the newspaper pots and let them go without worrying about them getting too big and becoming root-bound.

 This fall, I also tried my hand a propagation.
 I read up on geraniums and decided they would be easy to propagate from my porch containers.
-With my newspaper pots, my cuttings sit in enough soil that there has been a decent amount of plant growth and the geraniums cuttings are actually flowering.
-That is a win to me!
+With my newspaper pots, my cuttings sit in enough soil that there has been a decent amount of plant growth and the geranium cuttings are actually flowering.
+That is a win for me!

 I also recently germinated a bunch of onion seeds and plan to just transfer them to the garden when the time comes.

 Years ago, I made round newspaper pots by wrapping newspaper around a can or jar.
 Today, you can even buy tools to make those circular pots.
-While these work well, they produce a smaller newspaper pot that is not as sturdy and it can be difficult to keep the soil damp.
-Also, these circular pots cannot be made in advance without taking up a lot of space.
+While these work well, they produce a smaller newspaper pot that is not as sturdy and can be difficult to keep the soil damp.
+Also, these circular pots cannot be made in advance without taking up much space.